SlyRemarks/docs/README.md

 ![N.American Electricity Supply - Measuring whole-house power, CT arrangement](files/EINA210423/N_America_Fig_5a.webp) ![N.American Electricity Supply - Measuring whole-house power, CT arrangement](files/EINA210423/N_America_Fig_5b.webp)
 ![N.American Electricity Supply - Measuring whole-house power, CT arrangement](files/EINA210423/N_America_Fig_5c.webp)

-*Figure 5a-c.
-North American domestic electricity supply - connecting the current transformers.*
+<sub>Figure 5a-c.
+North American domestic electricity supply - connecting the current transformers.</sub>

 Fig 5a – One input per CT – voltage type with internal burden or current type with burden in the emonTx.

 Fig 5b – CTs in parallel with a common burden in the emonTx – using a single input.

-Fig 5c – ‘Voltage output’ CTs or CTs with individual burdens – using a single input.
+Fig 5c – 'Voltage output' CT's or CT's with individual burdens – using a single input.

 In Fig 5a, the burden and calibration coefficient are calculated in the standard way.
-The burden value is calculated to give approx 1.1 V rms for the emonTx, or 1.6 V for the emonTx Shield, at maximum measured current.
+The burden value is calculated to give approx 1.1 V<sub>rms</sub> for the emonTx, or 1.6 V<sub>rms</sub> for the emonTx Shield, at maximum measured current.
 The calibration coefficient is then calculated:

 <code>current coefficient = (CT ratio) / (Burden resistance)</code>

-or for a ‘voltage output’ CT with an internal burden:
+or for a 'voltage output' CT with an internal burden:

 <code>current coefficient = (CT rated primary current) / (CT rated output voltage)</code>

-This arrangement is suitable for ‘voltage output’ CTs having an output voltage of 1.0 V at rated current.
+This arrangement is suitable for 'voltage output' CT's having an output voltage of 1.0 V at rated current.

-In Fig 5b, the CT currents are summed in a single burden resistor; the burden value is calculated to give half the maximum input voltage for the maximum current either leg.
-The CTs should have the same current ratio, the calibration coefficient must be calculated knowing the burden voltage at a specified total current:
+In Fig 5b, the CT currents are summed in a single burden resistor; the burden value is calculated to give half the maximum input voltage for the maximum current on either leg.
+The CT's should have the same current ratio; the calibration coefficient must be calculated knowing the burden voltage at a specified total current:

 <code>current coefficient = (total CT primary currents) / (burden voltage)</code>

-A ‘voltage output’ CT is not suitable for this connection arrangement.
+A 'voltage output' CT is not suitable for this connection arrangement.

 In Fig 5c, the burden voltages are summed; each burden value is calculated to give half of the maximum input voltage for the maximum current.
-If the CTs are not identical, the burden resistors must be chosen so that they develop the same voltage for the same primary current.
+If the CT's are not identical, the burden resistors must be chosen so that they develop the same voltage for the same primary current.

 <code>current coefficient = (total CT primary currents) / (total burden voltage)</code>

-This arrangement is suitable for ‘voltage output’ CTs, but the output voltage at rated current should be approximately 0.55 V (0.75 V for the emonTx Shield).
+This arrangement is suitable for 'voltage output' CT's, but the output voltage at rated current should be approximately 0.55 V (0.75 V for the emonTx Shield).

 ### Suitable Current Transformers